Organise, a platform for worker rights, raises £570K seed funding led by Ada Ventures – TechCrunch

 Asked if Organise is designed to be an alternative to unions or to work with them, Whalley says the platform is complementary to union activities and that many of its members are union members too.

 “They use the Organise tools to enhance their impact and increase their reach,” she adds.
 “For others, Organise makes it possible to bring colleagues together around a single issue where time is of the essence.
-The dynamic nature of the tools we provide and the speed at which campaigns can get off the ground can be exactly what employees need to drive through meaningful change”.
+The dynamic nature of the tools we provide and the speed at which campaigns can get off the ground can be exactly what employees need to drive through meaningful change.”

 On competitors, Whalley says Organise is the only platform empowering workers’ rights at scale.
-There are also whistleblowing platforms in existence, like Vault, which she points out is paid for by companies, “meaning it’s not ultimately in the interests or control of the workers”.
+There are also whistleblowing platforms in existence, like Vault, which she points out is paid for by companies, “meaning it’s not ultimately in the interests or control of the workers.”

 Meanwhile, the business model is simple enough and, I’m told, is working.
 Organise is free for anyone to join but also offers paid-for, enhanced support for those who need it.